ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 - Test same process of creating order response from messages (group / solo)

-- Add unit test for statusReportOrderResponsePdfUrlAction and for getStatusReportOrderResponseDocketNumbersToDisplayAction.ts

 - Run through all tests case + DoD checklist (group / solo)

 ## Feedback from judges: